contagon/handbook/handbook/25-temple-and-family-history-work.md

 The ward temple and family history leader supports the elders quorum and Relief Society presidencies in their temple and family history responsibilities.
 He also has the following responsibilities:

 * Coordinate temple and family history efforts with ward organization leaders, including youth quorum and class presidencies.
-* Lead ward temple and family history coordination meetings (see [25.2.7](25-temple-and-family-history-work.md#2527-ward-temple-and-family-history-coordination-meetings)).
+* Conduct ward temple and family history coordination meetings (see [25.2.7](25-temple-and-family-history-work.md#2527-ward-temple-and-family-history-coordination-meetings)).
 * Attend ward council meetings when invited.
 * Help the ward council develop and implement the ward temple and family history plan (see [25.2.6](25-temple-and-family-history-work.md#2526-ward-temple-and-family-history-plan)).
 * Instruct ward temple and family history consultants.
 Coordinate their efforts to help members find names of ancestors and perform temple ordinances on their behalf.
 * Work with the ward mission leader and the missionaries to help those learning the gospel, new members, and returning members engage in temple and family history work (see [23.2](23.md#232-strengthen-new-members) and [23.3](23.md#233-strengthen-returning-members)).
-* [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) Where applicable, assign ward temple and family history consultants to serve in the FamilySearch center (see [25.3.6](25-temple-and-family-history-work.md#2536-ao-familysearch-centers)).

 ### 25.2.4 Ward Temple and Family History Consultants

 Ward temple and family history consultants serve under the direction of the ward temple and family history leader.
 The bishopric calls these members to serve.
 Adults and youth may be called.
 The elders quorum, Relief Society, and Young Women presidents may suggest who could serve.

-Consultants teach others in simple ways how to participate in temple and family history work.
-They have the following responsibilities:
+Consultants teach others in simple ways how to participate in temple and family history work, which unites families for eternity.
+They focus especially on youth, new and returning members, and sisters and brothers who have not been endowed.
+Consultants have the following responsibilities:

 * Help members prepare to receive temple ordinances and make temple covenants.
 * Help members experience the blessings of discovering their ancestors and performing temple ordinances on their behalf.
-These experiences are especially important for those learning the gospel, new and returning members, and those preparing to receive a recommend for proxy baptisms and confirmations.
 * Participate in temple and family history coordination meetings (see [25.2.7](25-temple-and-family-history-work.md#2527-ward-temple-and-family-history-coordination-meetings)).
 * Serve in a local FamilySearch center when assigned (see [25.3.6](25-temple-and-family-history-work.md#2536-ao-familysearch-centers)).

-Resources to help temple and family history consultants are listed in [25.4.1](25-temple-and-family-history-work.md#2541-familysearchorg-ordinances-ready-and-familysearch-apps) and [25.4.2](25-temple-and-family-history-work.md#2542-my-family-stories-that-bring-us-together).
+Resources to help temple and family history consultants are listed in [25.4.1](25-temple-and-family-history-work.md#2541-online-resources) and [25.4.2](25-temple-and-family-history-work.md#2542-my-family-stories-that-bring-us-together).

 ### 25.2.5 Ward Council